-Our operating activities used cash of \$15.0 million for the three months ended March 31, 2012, compared to cash used of \$43.3 million for the prior year period.
-Cash used by operating activities for the 2012 period related primarily to our net loss of \$26.2 million, which was largely due to the development of cabozantinib, and to an \$18.5 million reduction in deferred revenue, primarily due to the timing of revenue recognition of an up-front payment under our P13K-d license agreement with Merck entered into in December 2011.
-In addition, we paid \$1.9 million of our restructuring liability and decreased our accounts payable and other accrued expenses by \$2.7 million.
-Uses of cash were partially offset by the receipt of \$27.3 million in cash relating to the termination of our 2009 discovery collaboration with Sanofi in December 2011 and the up-front payment from Merck under our P13K-d license agreement.
-In addition, we had non-cash charges totaling \$5.8 million relating to stock-based compensation, depreciation and amortization of implied interest under our 2010 note purchase agreement with Deerfield.
+Our operating activities used cash of \$84.4 million for the nine months ended September 30, 2012, compared to cash used of \$130.1 million for the prior year period.
+Cash used by operating activities for the 2012 period related primarily to our net loss of \$95.5 million, which was largely due to the development of cabozantinib, and to a \$34.1 million reduction in deferred revenue, primarily due to the timing of revenue recognition of an up-front payment under our P13K-delta license agreement with Merck entered into in December 2011 and non-cash revenue recognized related to our 2007 and 2010 collaboration agreements with Bristol-Myers Squibb.
+In addition, we paid \$3.5 million of our restructuring liability.
+Uses of cash were partially offset by the receipt of \$27.3 million in cash relating to the termination of our 2009 discovery collaboration with Sanofi in December 2011 and the up-front payment received from Merck under our P13K-delta license agreement.
+In addition, we had non-cash charges totaling \$18.9 million relating to stock-based compensation, depreciation and amortization and accretion of implied interest under the Deerfield Notes and the 2019 Notes.

-Cash used by operating activities for the 2011 period related primarily to our net loss of \$27.5 million, which was due to the development of cabozatinib and other compounds in various other discovery and development collaborations, and a \$25.4 million reduction in deferred revenue, primarily due to the recognition of license revenue.
-In addition, we paid \$1.5 million of our restructuring liability.
-These increases in cash used were partially offset by non-cash charges totaling \$7.5 million relating to stock-based compensation, depreciation and amortization, accretion of implied interest under our 2010 note purchase agreement with Deerfield and impairment of assets due to our March and December 2010 restructurings.
-In addition, we had an increase in our accounts payable and other accrued liabilities of \$4.4 million due to the timing of payments.
+Cash used by operating activities for the 2011 period related primarily to a reduction in our deferred revenue balance of \$175.2 million as a result of the termination of our 2008 agreement with Bristol Myers-Squibb.
+In addition, there was a decrease in our restructuring liability as we made severance payments relating to our 2010 and 2011 restructuring plans, and a reduction in our other accrual balances due to the timing of payments made to vendors.
+These increases in cash used were partially offset by non-cash charges relating to stock-based compensation, depreciation and amortization, accretion of implied interest under our 2010 note purchase agreement with Deerfield, impairment of assets due to our 2010 and 2011 restructuring plans, and other non-cash changes.